tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 encrypted SNI induces no additional round trip and operates below the application layer.

-# Total Client Hello Encryption

-The design described here only provides encryption for the SNI, but not for other extensions, such as ALPN.
-Another potential design would be to encrypt all of the extensions using the same basic structure as we use here for ECH.
-That design has the following advantages:

-- It protects all the extensions from ordinary eavesdroppers
-- If the encrypted block has its own KeyShare, it does not necessarily require the client to use a single KeyShare, because the client's share is bound to the SNI by the AEAD (analysis needed).

-It also has the following disadvantages:

-- The client-facing server can still see the other extensions.
-By contrast we could introduce another EncryptedExtensions block that was encrypted to the backend server and not the client-facing server.
-- It requires a mechanism for the client-facing server to provide the extension-encryption key to the backend server and thus cannot be used with an unmodified backend server.
-- A conforming middlebox will strip every extension, which might result in a ClientHello which is just unacceptable to the server (more analysis needed).

 # Acknowledgements

 This document draws extensively from ideas in {{?I-D.kazuho-protected-sni}}, but